 All KIPPsters who reside within KIPP's priority attendance zones and reside 2.0 or more miles from the campus main entry (via the most direct route on regular roadways) are authorized to ride KIPP buses.
 Students who reside outside of the priority attendance zones are welcome to ride a bus to their school provided there is space available on the bus and their parents bring them to the closest bus stop inside the priority zone.
+Requests for new bus stops will not be granted if the student resides within a 2-mile radius from an existing bus stop; if they live outside the school's priority attendance zone; and/or if less than 8 students are requesting a new bus stop.
 Check with your campus for eligibility status.